platformsh/platformsh-docs/docs/src/guides/micronaut/elasticsearch.md

 ## 4. Connect to Elasticsearch

 Commit that code and push.
-The Elasticsearch instance is ready to be connected from within the Quarkus application.
+The Elasticsearch instance is ready to be connected from within the Micronaut application.